-If you are looking for a freelance programmer (whether for web development or for developing desktop software) you will soon find out the average hourly rates on the market.
-But you might ask why so much, and how can the considerable variation in hourly rates asked by developers be explained?
+You might ask why so much, and how can the considerable variation in hourly rates asked by developers be explained?
+If you are looking for a freelance programmer (whether for web development or for developing desktop software) you will also find out the average hourly rates on the market.

-In this article I will look at hourly rates partially from the freelancer’s perspective.
+In this article we will look at hourly rates partially from the freelancer’s perspective.
 By getting more insight into their world you will get a clearer picture of the reasons behind hourly rates.

 Freelancers sell their time (charge per hour) or do their job on a “fixed-price” basis.
 Even if they do a fixed-price job they will calculate the price with time in mind.
 If they are pricing a job too low then they get less than expected per hour; if they charge too high they can be priced out.
-When quoting a fixed cost most of freelancers will think of how much they earn during the time of the project.
+When quoting a fixed cost most of freelancers will think of how much time they will spend on the project.

 When setting an hourly rate a freelancer has to take a number of factors in consideration:

 - What are the average market rates?